There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 Pollution Trends

-There’s been a 84% decrease in the carbon monoxide national average in the US from 1980 to 2017 (EPA.gov)
+[There’s been a decrease in the] carbon monoxide national average in the US from 1980 to 2017 (EPA.gov)

-In most Australian towns and cities, the levels of carbon monoxide in air are below levels that are hazardous for human health.
-Only larger cities, like some capital cities, have the potential to have harmful levels of carbon monoxide (Environment.gov.au)
+In most Australian towns and cities [levels are mostly below levels considered hazardous for human health, and only] some capital cities, have the potential to have harmful levels of carbon monoxide (Environment.gov.au)

 Effects